List of largest cosmic structures

 This is a list of the largest cosmic structures so far discovered.
 The unit of measurement used is the light-year (distance traveled by light in one Julian year; approximately 9.46 trillion kilometres).

 This list includes superclusters, galaxy filaments and large quasar groups (LQGs).
-The list characterizes each structure based on its longest dimension.
+The structures are listed based on their longest dimension.

-Note that this list refers only to coupling of matter with defined limits, and not the coupling of matter in general (as per example the cosmic microwave background, which fills the entire universe).
+This list refers only to coupling of matter with defined limits, and not the coupling of matter in general (such as, for example, the cosmic microwave background, which fills the entire universe).
 All structures in this list are defined as to whether their presiding limits have been identified.

 There are some reasons to be cautious about this list: